The Thanksgiving Visitor

-My annual reading of Truman Capote’s beloved story of the spirit of giving is my bellwether that Macy’s Thanksgiving Day Parade cannot be far away.
+My annual reading of Truman Capote’s beloved story, The Thanksgiving Visitor, a tale of the spirit of giving, is my bellwether that Macy’s Thanksgiving Day Parade cannot be far away.

 Capote’s autobiographical story takes the reader back to his Alabama roots and the family of distant cousins who raised him.
 Miss Sook, a spinster cousin who calls him Buddy, is his best friend.
 The year is 1932.
 The story is in homage to this innocent and wise lady, who, like Buddy, lives off the largess of the same cousins in their large home.
 Thanksgiving Day, and especially dinner, is a much-anticipated event.
 This is the day when distant family pack up their children, their homemade dinner treats, leave the isolation of their rural lives and come to the big house for a day of reunion and feasting.

 Capote’s writing is direct and unaffected.
 We see the characters through the eyes of Buddy, a precocious, yet sympathetic boy.
 At the time of the story, Buddy is in the second grade and is constantly beset by the class bully.
 The bully, a boy who had to repeat the second grade more than once, is twelve years old.
-Miss Sook, as Buddy’s friend and confidante, and knowing of the bully’s troubled family life, takes matters into her own hands and invites the bully to their Thanksgiving dinner.
+Miss Sook, as Buddy’s friend and confidante, knows of the bully’s troubled family life.
+She takes matters into her own hands and invites the bully to their Thanksgiving dinner.
 Therein lies the tale.
-It is a story of bravery, cowardice, forgiveness, redemption and thanksgiving; as powerful today as when first published in McCall’s, in 1967.
+It is a story of bravery, cowardice, forgiveness, redemption, and thanksgiving, as powerful today as when first published in McCall’s, in 1967.

-Christmas stories for me began at the first reading of Dickens’ A Christmas Carol.
-That was intensified when my parents bought the record album of Lionel Barrymore’s very scary reading of the tale.
-I play the old 78’s on an even older record player for my own children and it’s still scary, but scratchier than when first heard.
+When I was a kid, Christmas stories began at the reading of Dickens’ A Christmas Carol.
+That beginning intensified when my parents bought the record album of Lionel Barrymore’s very scary reading of the tale.
+I play the old 78’s on an even older record player for my own children, and it’s still scary, but scratchier than when first heard.
 I have several book editions of the story now, but my favorite is the one published in 1938, with an introduction by Barrymore.

 Turn off the TV and the cell phone, put the PC on hibernate, curl up with your favorite person(s), open the book, and turn to page one…..”It was the hour of rest in the Country Beyond the Stars….”

-As an addendum to this 2007 column, may I wish you all the happiest of holidays.
+As an addendum to this 2007 column that first appeared in the Clayton Pioneer, may I wish you all the happiest of holidays, beginning with Thanksgiving, 2019.